6 Best Practices For Chatbots

 4) Try to make the messages as human as possible

 We have already talked about the importance of personality in a chatbot.
 However, you have to pay attention to the style of conversation just as much.
-You’re probably wondering how you can introduce human characteristic in a bot.
+You’re probably wondering how you can introduce a human characteristics in a bot.
 Well, we have got you covered.

 Try to break your information into human-friendly chunks of messages.
 Keep it short and never send messages in one long paragraph.
 Additionally, make sure that your bot finds the right balance between being professional and quirky.
 Have a look at this message by Hey Jess for cues: